Fistuloplasty / Venoplasty

 You will be admitted to Marlowe Ward at Kent and Canterbury Hospital as a day patient.
 Please see your appointment letter for the date and time.

-The procedure is normally performed using local anaesthetic (the area is numbed but you are awake).
-If sedation or general anaesthetic (you are asleep for the procedure) is planned, you will be given specific instructions in your appointment letter if you need to fast (not eat or drink) before your procedure.
+The procedure is normally performed using local anaesthetic.
+Local anaesthetic will numb the area but you are awake.
+If you are having sedation or general anaesthetic, please refer to your appointment letter for instructions.
+If you need to fast (not eat or drink) before your procedure, this will be included in your appointment letter.

 We will ask your dialysis unit to take a clotting blood test the day before your procedure.